madivad/retail/README.md

 this will monitor all files that appear in the log directory under the users home directory.

 ##todo:
-Well, there's a few things to do namelt:
+Well, there's a few things to do namely:
 - gracefully handle a file that are no longer present
 - gracefully handle non text/ASCII based files
 - limit to files of a particular type